hakikicode/SMART-FORTNITE-Game-Task/README.md

    - Follow [Koii Network](https://koii.network/) instructions to install and run your node.

 2. **Run the SMART Task**:
-   - Execute the task script for the current round to fetch, validate, and submit leaderboard data.
+   - Execute the task script for the current round to fetch, validate, and submit playlists data.

 3. **Start Earning**:
    - Earn **SMART tokens** for completing tasks and contributing to the decentralized network.